 "Thank you," Legion replied.
 "We are completely operational."

 Tali's footsteps clanked on the decking as she approached from the core, loaded down with satchels and tool kits slung over both shoulders.
 "Right on time.
 Wish all my staff were as punctual."

 "HA!"
-Gabby shouted over her shoulder at Kenneth, who flipped Gabby a bird without taking his eyes from his screens.
+Gabby shouted over her shoulder at Ken, who flipped Gabby a bird without taking his eyes from his screens.